SamiDevZ/darkOS/README.md

-#MC&D TERMINAL | v.0.1
+#darkOS | v.0.1

-FORKED REPO
+The newest addition to Samington's collective.